SirGsusFreak/vgchartzScrape/README.md

 ## TODO

 - [x] Fetch Each Genre Separately
+- [ ] Scrap the Genere names from the page, instead of specify them hardcode on an arrary.
-- [ ] Replace the Rank Column with the Unique Id of vgsales site.
+- [x] Replace the Rank Column with the Unique Id of vgsales site.
 - [ ] Data Cleanse:
   - [ ] Merge all files, and add Genre column
   - [ ] Merge the Total_Shipped and Total_Sales columns as it seems they completes